3.4 Pipeline Tasks

 4 CPROF ImageHDU 33 (999, 100) float32

 The first extension lists the charge-trap levels.
-The columns are respectively the trap number, the charge-packet size it applies to (in electrons), and the size of the trap (also in electrons).
+The columns are respectively the trap number, the charge-packet size it applies to (in electrons), the size of the trap (in electrons), and a description.

 The second extension contains the CTE scalings as a function of column number.
-There are 5 columns, each with 8412 elements.
-The first column contains the integer column number in the amp readout-aligned large array (rac).
+There are 6 columns, each with 8412 elements.
+The first column contains the integer column number in the readout amp-aligned large array.
 The other columns contain the CTE scaling appropriate for that column at the 512th, 1024th, 1536th and 2048th rows respectively.
+The final column provides a description.

 The third extension contains the differential CTE trail profile as a function of charge level in the form of an image.